phoenixnap/puppet-module-ca-trust/README.md

 ### Legacy PEM Anchors <a name="pem-anchors"/> ###

 To install new CA certificates into the operating system's trusted bundle, use the `ca_trust::pem::anchor` type.
-When specifying anchors, do not specify the filename extension (.crt, .pem, etc.).
-Some platforms are picky about the extension used, so the module will choose the appropriate default for the platform.
-For instance, Debian expects the certificates to end in .crt.
+When specifying anchors, do not specify the filename extension such as *.crt*, *.pem*, etc. Some platforms are picky about the extension used, so the module will choose the appropriate default for the platform.
+For instance, Debian expects the certificates to end in *.crt*.

 ```
 ca_trust::pem::anchor { 'self-signed':